Texas: Fruit Tree Growing Guide

 To reduce the spread of Citrus Greening Disease (HLB) certain states like Texas, California, Florida & Arizona are not allowed to import citrus trees from other states.

-Avocado Trees: Avocado trees are a favorite among many.
+Avocado trees are a favorite among many.
 This is another tropical tree that needs to be protected from the cold.
 If you are in the colder parts of Texas and are up for the challenge then an indoor Little Cado in a 40-gallon container is your best bet.
-Growers in southern Texas have the most options as the warm weather is perfect for avocado cultivation.
+Growers in southern the state have the most options as the warm weather is perfect for avocado cultivation.
 For a year-round harvest we recommend that you plant:

 Spring: HassGwen